 Bellatrix gave him a searching look before aiming her wand at the orb.
 "Accio."
 True to Harry's word, the thing made no effort to move in the slightest.
 "Excellent," she said with a pleased smile.
 "Now, roll it-"

-She was cut short as Harry's wand reduced the orb to fine rubble, a gust of wind scattering the fragments all over the place.
+She was cut short as Harry's wand reduced the orb to fine rubble, the fragments spraying all over the place.

 "Not a chance," he said coldly, wand now pointing right at the woman's heart.
 "Voldemort gets nothing.
 Fuck him."

 Bellatrix said nothing, her eyes slowly raising from the now obliterated prophesy to his own... and then there was a spell aiming for his chest.
 Harry deflected it without hesitation, expecting the attack, and retaliated before moving further into the Atrium.
 That was the only attack he was able to easily deal with.
 He was suddenly taken back to his duels with Stella, the way that her eyes stayed focused on him, where she made barely a whisper of sound.
 It was unnerving after the chaos downstairs.
 Spells of a Dark and unnerving light flowed towards him, and he focused completely on deflecting and returning.
 Twenty seconds later Bellatrix suddenly stopped, simply letting Harry's curses pass her by like idle leaves on a breeze as she considered him.

 "I'll admit, I never thought things would actually get this far," she finally murmured, though her voice carried to him easily.
 "You keep surprising me, Potter.
 Maybe all of those ridiculous rumors actually have some base in fact after all.
 I heard them even in a damp cell surrounded by Dementors."

 "Stop I'm blushing," Harry voiced back, his eyes moving between her own and the tip of her wand.
 It was still aimed at the floor between them like his own was, but he knew that could change in an instant.
 "You're actually not what I expected either."